 - stain or paint for trim pieces

 3. While waiting for paint to dry between coats, paint your driftwood and stars white.
-I also painted one piece of driftwood blue to add to the box for stars.
+We also painted one piece of driftwood blue to add to the box for stars.
 This gives the whole flag lots of dimension.

 4. Using hot glue, adhere your driftwood and stars to the wood to complete your flag.

 5. An option to make your flag look more faded and worn would be to sand off some of the paint.
+Then, brush on a white wax, let dry, and buff off.
+This really helps to give a faded look and also protects the finish.

 6. If you want to frame your wood, cut trim pieces to size and miter the corners.
 Finish the wood by staining or painting it.
 Attach the trim with small finish nails.

 7. Finally, nail a picture hanger bracket to the back so that you can hang your masterpiece on the wall.
+Or, simply prop the flag up on a table.